godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/integration.md

 - Transaction context

   - `chain_id` is defined in Godwoken [RollupConfig#chain_id](https://github.com/nervosnetwork/godwoken/blob/a099f2010b212355f5504a8d464b6b70d29640a5/crates/types/schemas/godwoken.mol#L64).
-  - the block difficulty is always `2500000000000000`
+  - the block difficulty is always `2500000000000000`.
   - the gas limit  is 12500000 per block, but it is not a transaction-level limit.
-Any transaction can reach the gas limit
+Any transaction can reach the gas limit.
-  - the size limit for contract's return data is `[25600B](https://github.com/nervosnetwork/godwoken-scripts/blob/31293d1/c/gw_def.h#L21-L22)`
+  - the size limit for contract's return data is [25600B](https://github.com/nervosnetwork/godwoken-scripts/blob/31293d1/c/gw_def.h#L21-L22).
-  - the size limit for contract's storage is `[25600B](https://github.com/nervosnetwork/godwoken-scripts/blob/31293d1/c/gw_def.h#L21-L22)`
+  - the size limit for contract's storage is [25600B](https://github.com/nervosnetwork/godwoken-scripts/blob/31293d1/c/gw_def.h#L21-L22).

-- `transaction.to` MUST be a contract address

-  Direct transfer of the value (pCKB) from EOA to EOA is not supported.

-  > Scenario: pCKB (CKB) is represented as an ERC20 token on layer2, which can be transferred through the sUDT_ERC20_Proxycontract transfer function.

-- The `transfer value` can not exceed uint128:MAX
+- The `transfer value` can not exceed uint128:MAX.

 - Pre-compiled contract